The Writer’s Web

 I’ve never really used Twitter.
 I had an account, but it seems Twitter’s approach to publishing, if you can call it that, doesn’t fit with the way my mind works.

-Plus, I tend to be fairly guarded and value my privacy, so blipping out my thoughts doesn’t fit in with my usual approach to communication.
+Plus, I tend to be guarded and value my privacy, so blipping out my thoughts doesn’t fit in with my usual approach to communication.

 I make extensive use of Facebook.
 As Facebook increases its enshittification pace, the stream of posts is getting cluttered with a lot of robot-produced crap, which I try to knock back with post moderation, to little avail.